lucidrains/sinkhorn-transformer/README.md

     emb_dim = 128,            # embedding factorization, from Albert paper
-    ff_glu = True,            # use GLU in feedforward, from paper 'GLU Variants Improve Transformer' n_local_attn_heads = 2,   # replace N heads with local attention, suggested to work well from Routing Transformer paper )
+    ff_glu = True,            # use GLU in feedforward, from paper 'GLU Variants Improve Transformer' n_local_attn_heads = 2,   # replace N heads with local attention, suggested to work well from Routing Transformer paper num_sort_heads = 2,       # multiple sorting heads, to look at more than one bucket )

 x = torch.randint(0, 20000, (1, 2048))